Kitzoon/warp-zone/README.md

 # Warp Zone
-website which allows you to play a dumped/replica version of other sites to bypass internet services blocking some websites.
+github page which allows you to play a dumped/replica version of other sites to bypass internet services blocking some websites.